 Our aim at LKC is to keep our fees as low as possible to enable a wider number of people to participate in the learning opportunities we offer.
 Our fees include all tuition costs relating to your academic course of study, including your library fees and administrative fees for transcripts and other documentation.
 There are no ‘hidden extras’.

-The part-time and full-time MA courses are designated for postgraduate loans for UK and EU students who meet all the eligibility criteria.
+The part-time and full-time MA courses are designated for postgraduate loans for those who meet all the eligibility criteria.
 This includes a requirement to complete the MA in 1 year full-time or 2 years part-time.
 The MA, PG Cert and PG Dip are also designated for Disabled Support Allowances.

-LKH also makes available restricted bursary grants and these are assessed on the basis of personal income.
+LKC also makes available limited bursary grants and these are assessed on the basis of personal income.

 Fees may increase for each year of your registration on a programme of study, to reflect increased costs of delivery for our courses.
 These will be inflationary increases, in line with the Retail Price Index.

 The undergraduate degree programme is a modular course, and the fees we charge you each year are based on the number of modules you take each year, and their overall credit rating.
 For 2023-24, our fees are:

 Part-time students are charged on a pro-rata basis of the full-time fee, based on the number and credit rating of the modules they take each year.

 For 2023-24, our Open Learning Programme fees are:

 Tuition fees for all of our short courses include all course-related costs including full library membership.
 They do not include meals or refreshments.